 Use heavy weight/low reps and light weight/high reps

 There are opposing view on what is the most effective way for growing calves.
 Some recommend heavy weight/low reps while others recommend light weight/high reps.
 But calves are just like any other muscle group and should be trained as such.
 The most effective strategy is then to combine both heavy weight/low reps and light weight/high reps.
 This combination will allow you to reach your goal a lot faster by maximizing strength and hypertrophy.
-The Heavy weight/ low reps will get you calves strong and this allows to lift more weight with your calves leading to strength gain.
+The Heavyweight/ low reps will get you calves strong and this allows to lift more weight with your calves leading to strength gain.
 This strength gain subsequently leads to an increase in muscle hypertrophy.
-On the other hand, light weight/high reps targets your calves for hypertrophy and endurance to make your calves grow faster and even stronger.
+On the other hand, light weight/high reps target your calves for hypertrophy and endurance to make your calves grow faster and even stronger.

 Increase your calf workout frequency

 The more you train your calves the better you have a chance to grow them.
 However, it’s also important to give them enough rest for recovery.
-You should train calves three time per week giving them a two-day rest in between using a variety of exercises, not just a few sets each of standing and seated calf raises but enough exercises to every area ( the upper, lower, inner and outer portions of the calves).
+You should train calves three times per week giving them a two-day rest in between using a variety of exercises, not just a few sets each of standing and seated calf raises but enough exercises to every area ( the upper, lower, inner and outer portions of the calves).
 If your calves are lagging in a big way you could train them even more than that.
 Arnold used this strategy to bring up his lagging calves by training his calves 6 times a week.